Dr. Maryam Mahanian, DTCM, RAc

 Common Symptoms of Menopause

-As most women approach menopause, their menstrual periods become irregular – they happen closer together and/or farther apart.
+As you approach perimenopause/menopause, your menstrual periods may become irregular.
 Other common symptoms include:

 • Achy joints